Help Someone Feel Better About Themselves

 You will love yourself for knowing you affected someone in a positive way, and as a consequence, so many others.

 I hope you will take these simple ways to help someone feel better into consideration and carry them out in your day today!

-In the comments section below, Let me know one thing you have done today, to help someone feel better about themselves.
+In the comments section below, let me know one thing you have done today to help someone feel better.